blgorman/MCW-SQL-Server-hybrid-cloud/Hands-on lab/HOL step-by step - SQL Server hybrid cloud.md

 1. Launch a browser and navigate to <https://portal.azure.com>.
 Login with your Azure credentials if you haven't already.

-    > Note: You may need to launch an \"in-private\" session in your browser if you have multiple Microsoft Accounts.
+    > **Note**: You may need to launch an \"in-private\" session in your browser if you have multiple Microsoft Accounts.

 2. Navigate to your **CloudShop1** resource group and open your **CloudShopSQL** virtual machine and connect to it via Remote Desktop.